inventor56/MonteCarlo_AssetPricing/readme.txt

-- To run executable in Linux terminal, navigate to the Executable directory and type ./MersenneTwister
+- MONTE CARLO SIMULATION UTILIZING MERSENNE TWISTER PRNG
+	- This program is intended to predict fluctuations in asset prices, utilizing random numbers as part of the calculations.
+		- Runs a full Monte Carlo simulation, for however many simulations the user desires
+	- At the end, if the number of simulations does not exceed 100, the user can export a document readable by Excel
+		- We restrict to under 100 due to how big the resulting file would be otherwise

+- COMPILATION INSTRUCTIONS
-- To compile from the source code, be sure to compile with C++11 and CUDA
+	- To compile from the source code, be sure to compile with C++11, CUDA, and CURAND (for parallel RNG generation)
-	- nvcc main.cpp MonteCarlo.cpp -std=c++11
-	- nvcc main.cpp MonteCarlo.cpp kernel_cuda.cu -std=c++11
+		- Type
 			- nvcc main.cpp MonteCarlo.cpp kernel_cuda.cu -std=c++11 -lcurand
 		- Using C+11 support for NVCC as of CUDA version 7.0

 - PROGRAM INSTRUCTIONS
-	- Herbie Goes to Monte Carlo
+	- Type in the name of the dataset you'd like to use for historical data
+		- These can be obtained from the Yahoo Finance website, look below for more details
+	- Type in 1 to run the simulations serially
+		- Will take more time for larger data sets
+	- Type in 2 to run the simulations parallelly
+		- Will generate random numbers and perform the simulations on CUDA enable Processing
+		- Will take more time on very small data sets

-- NOTES
+- DATA NOTES
 	- You can get data from https://finance.yahoo.com/
 		- I.E. https://finance.yahoo.com/quote/ge/history/
 		- Click on "Download Data" above the Volume